Rhinemann/mage-hack/src/chapters/True Magick.typ

   ==== #spec_c.d8 Disciple
   #quote[Mental Link/Project Illusions/Dreamwalk/Psychic Blast]

   With increasing skill, the mage learns to link minds, forge telepathic communications, read or influence another person's thoughts, craft mental illusions, enter someone's dreams and explore dream Realms, and blast psychic assaults into an unwilling rival's consciousness.
 At this stage, Mind attacks can inflict painful -- though rarely fatal -- damage.
-Combined with Correspondence, Forces, Matter, or Life, they are able to employ telekinesis, pyrokinetics, and psychophysical assault, influencing objects, elements, or people with the power of his mind.
+Combined with Correspondence, Forces, Matter, or Life, they are able to employ telekinesis, pyrokinetics, and psychophysical assault, influencing objects, elements, or people with the power of their mind.
 Unlike most other Effects, this sort of thing is not coincidental, although such talents do have a place within popular culture.
 ]

 / Mind Control: Spend a #spec_c.pp to create a #spec_c.d8 asset that can be produced by a #spec_c.d8 or lower Mind rating.